LAGOS STUDIO ARCHIVES (Ongoing)

 Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm negatives documenting Lagos studio portraiture from the 1970s to the millennium and beyond.
 The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love to fantasy based projections of the self all played out for the camera.

-The project started after the artist discovered that archives were being burnt, destroyed and discarded by a previous generationn of photographers who were part of a shift from analogue to digital photography many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.
+The project started after the artist discovered that archives were being burnt, destroyed and discarded by a previous generation of photographers who were part of a shift from analogue to digital photography, many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.

 However, through this commercial transition many of the old studio archives were abandoned and left to slowly deteriorate in humid conditions.
 The artist spent a number of years acquiring the discarded negatives from a number of sources, in an attempt to ensure that the images were not lost over time, and an invaluable history erased.

-The projects research is funded by the Arts Council England and will culminate in a an exhibition and publication.
+The projects research is supported by The Arts Council England and will culminate in an exhibition and publication.